 Program overview

-The Double Degree - Bachelor of Arts (Honours) - Hispanic Studies & Bachelor of Education (QB) program at Queen's University offers students a unique opportunity to earn two degrees simultaneously.
-This program is designed for those who wish to deepen their understanding of Hispanic cultures while also preparing for a career in education.
-By combining these two fields, students can enhance their employability and gain a competitive edge in the job market.
-The program emphasizes both academic excellence and practical experience, ensuring that graduates are well-equipped to meet the demands of their future careers.
+The Double Degree - Bachelor Of Arts (Honours) - Hispanic Studies & Bachelor Of Education (QB) program at Queen's University allows students to earn two undergraduate degrees simultaneously.
+This unique program is designed for those who wish to deepen their knowledge in Hispanic Studies while also gaining the necessary qualifications to become educators.
+By completing this double degree, students enhance their academic credentials, making them more competitive in the job market.
+The program emphasizes a comprehensive understanding of both disciplines, preparing graduates for diverse career opportunities in education and cultural studies.

 Featured Experiences

-• Co-op Opportunities: Students can engage in co-op placements that provide practical experience in educational settings.
+- Co-op Opportunities: Students can participate in co-op programs that provide practical experience in educational settings.

-• Field Experience: The program includes fieldwork that allows students to apply their knowledge in real-world contexts.
+- Field Experience: The program includes field placements that allow students to apply their learning in real-world environments.

-• Joint Partner Programs: Collaborations with other institutions may offer additional learning opportunities.
+- Joint Partner Programs: Collaborations with other institutions may offer unique learning experiences and broaden students' perspectives.

 Career Options

-• Curriculum Developer: Professionals who design educational materials and programs that incorporate Hispanic studies into various subjects.
+- Curriculum Developer: Professionals who design educational programs and materials for schools and educational institutions.

-• Educational Consultant: Experts who advise schools and educational organizations on best practices for teaching Hispanic cultures and languages.
+- Educational Consultant: Experts who provide guidance and support to schools and educators on best practices in teaching and learning.

-• Community Outreach Coordinator: Individuals who work with community organizations to promote educational programs related to Hispanic culture.
+- Community Outreach Coordinator: Individuals who work with community organizations to promote educational programs and resources.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.